Blond Ambition World Tour: In the work of other artists

 Blond Ambition has been noted for its theatricality and fashion, something uncommon for concerts at the time.
-Drew Mackie from People, said that "Blond Ambition changed the pop-culture landscape".
+Drew Mackie from People, said that, "Blond Ambition changed the pop-culture landscape".
 The fact that the show was divided into different thematic acts represented, according to the author, "not only a level of creative planning unusual for concerts at the time but also the sheer volume of material Madonna had to work with".
 Lucy O'Brien noted that the singer had previously explored "conceptual musical theatre as concert" on 1987's Who's That Girl World Tour, but it wasn't until Blond Ambition that "art, spectacle and dance really came together".
-Courtney E. Smith wrote in her book Record Collecting for Girls: Unleashing Your Inner Music Nerd, One Album at a Time that "[Blond Ambition] forever changed audience expectations for pop concerts.
+Courtney E. Smith wrote in her book Record Collecting for Girls: Unleashing Your Inner Music Nerd, One Album at a Time that, "[Blond Ambition] forever changed audience expectations for pop concerts.
 Even if you didn't go, you're probably familiar with that tour".
-Co-Director/Choreographer Vincent Paterson recalled that Madonna's goal was to "break every rule we can.
+Co-director/Choreographer Vincent Paterson recalled that Madonna's goal was to "break every rule we can.
 She wanted to make statements about sexuality, cross-sexuality and the church.
 And she did".
 Dancer Luis Camacho said that Madonna "set the stage" for concerts and shows that followed.
 Scott Anderson concluded that the Blond Ambition Tour changed the way artists present and perform in stadiums and arenas.
 According to Christopher Rosa from VH1, the tour solidified Madonna's status as a "cultural tour-de-force and groundbreaking pop artist".
-Gina Vivinetto from The Advocate named it Madonna's best tour and wrote that "until [Blond Ambition] came along, we had no idea what a live concert could be".
-For The Odyssey's Rocco Papa, "[Blond Ambition] offered a level of theatricality not previously seen in pop shows" and "set the standard for all pop concerts that followed.
-Madonna and choreographer Vincent Patterson put together routines that pushed boundaries".
+Gina Vivinetto from The Advocate named it Madonna's best tour and wrote that, "until [Blond Ambition] came along, we had no idea what a live concert could be".
 Spin deemed it the sixth greatest concert of the last 35 years.
 Ilana Kaplan wrote that it "was more than just shock factor: It was meant to transform live pop music", and also that it helped Madonna "reclaim her narrative and power as the tabloids (wrongfully) deemed her a villain".
 Idolator's Mike Wass considered it the "blueprint for modern concerts [...]
 The Queen of Pop really shook things up by giving choreography, costumes and production as much attention as the live vocals".
 Writing for The Guardian, professor Sarah Churchwell wrote that the tour allowed Madonna to "catapult[ed] herself into megastardom, shaping the music industry" and establishing herself as "the mother of today’s multimedia concert extravaganzas".